topix-hackademy/docker-nginx-ssh-mysql-php7/README.md

 When it finish, visit on your browser localhost:8002

-You can alsol log into the container with ssh topix@localhost -p 7002 (psw topix)
+You can alsol log into the container with ssh topix@localhost -p $SSH_PORT (psw topix)

 ## Development notes
 The install script and with a gulp watch so you will be able to start developing directly on your machine with your favorite IDE and see live changes on your browser